dtr-org/unit-e/doc/translation_process.md

 Translations
 ============

+**This describes the Bitcoin Core translation process.
+It will need to be adapted to the unit-e release process when we start doing translations.**

 The Unit-e-Core project has been designed to support multiple localisations.
 This makes adding new phrases, and completely new languages easily achievable.
 For managing all application translations, Unit-e-Core makes use of the Transifex online translation management tool.

 ### Helping to translate (using Transifex)